amitkr209/Portfolio_Projects/BellaBeat_Case_Study/README.md

 # Bellabeat Case Study Repository
-This repository contains all of my sql queries for this case study.
+This repository contains all of my coding and document related  for this case study.

-Please refer to my medium blog for more details: